-Inverness College UHI is the largest college in the Highlands and Islands and is the largest of the 13 academic partners of the University of the Highlands and Islands.
+Inverness College UHI is the largest college in the Highlands and Islands, and the largest of the 13 academic partners of the University of the Highlands and Islands.

 The college has a new main campus in Inverness, in the Beechwood building, as well as the Scottish School of Forestry at Balloch, 7 miles from Inverness city centre.
 It also has a Falcon Centre based at the Aviemore Highland Resort.

 The college offers 200 courses and has almost 7,000 students studying at Inverness College.

 Courses and subjects